 What is closed-die forging?

 Closed die forging, also known as impression die forging, is one of the processes utilized to forge metal.
 The process of closed die forging involves hammering or pressing preformed metal blanks into a die that is shaped like the desired product.
 The piece is fully enclosed by the hammer and anvil, which forces the metal to completely conform to the die.
-Closed forging differs from open die forging, the latter of which involves the die coming into contact with part of the piece at a time.
+Closed forging solutions differ from open die forging as the latter involves the die coming into contact with part of the piece at a time.
 Configurations made by the closed die forging process can be complex with tight tolerances, and the amount of possible shapes has very few limits.
 Closed die forging is the most cost-effective forging process for high-volume production.
 To learn more about Anchor Harvey's closed-die forging, visit our capabilities page.

 Casting vs Forging: Why is forging better than casting?

 Deciding between casting vs forging should be easy.
 Most metal components can be easily converted to the forging process with the forged result yielding a stronger component with no porosity and a better surface finish.
 To discover all the benefits of closed-die forging, and why you should convert from casting to forging, visit our resource page on converting castings to forgings.

 Extrusion vs Forging: Why is forging better than extrusion aluminum?